-Although they have the same purpose, wine labels can be very different in terms of placement, artwork and specifications.
-Vintage 99 is able to meet the demanding requirements of all wineries by operating multiple types of printing and equipment across two manufacturing facilities in Livermore and Santa Rosa Ca. Our team of label experts is always ready to help recommend the right equipment for your label project.
+Although they have the same purpose, wine labels can be very different in terms of placement, artwork, and specifications.
+Vintage 99 is able to meet the demanding requirements of all wineries by operating multiple types of printing and equipment across two manufacturing facilities in Livermore and Santa Rosa Ca. Our team of label experts are always ready to help recommend the right equipment for your label project.

 High Press Speeds

 Best for metallic inks

 Excellent color consistency

 In 1999 we raised the bar with flexo printing for labels.
 Today we still push the boundaries by using Kodak's NX plate system with Digicap screening to give labels finer dots, higher line screens and more detail.
 Our flexo presses are excellent at printing on a variety of papers and films and produce great metallic inks.
 See below for additional finishing options.

 Low to no setup costs